chaos-goat/persite/src/site/updates/updates.md

 desc: "A list of the updates to this site... and I'm sure an ever growing list of me breaking everything."
 tags: "sitestuff"
 ---
+- 7/3/24
+    - Swapped colors in main CSS to variables, added extremely rudimentary dark mode support (it's not good).
+    - changed font spacing for like the thirtieth time, we may keep this, we may not.
+WHO KNOWS?!

-- I don't update this list nearly as often as I should:
+- 6/30/24 - I don't update this list nearly as often as I should:

     - Shrines: